rsksmart/RSKIPs/IPs/RSKIP170.md

 ### New peg-in flow

-When a BTC transaction is sent to the Bridge by a federate node, the following steps take place:
+When a BTC transaction is sent to the Bridge, the following steps take place:

 1. Blockchain validations as performed in the existing flow (e.g. amount of confirmations, PMT valid)
 2. Parse transaction to get RSK destination address and BTC refund address